 Working with a client firm, students apply (in a practical setting) the skills and knowledge they have acquired and build new skills in project management.

 Students are selected through a competitive process for assignments in approved business or public sector organizations.
-The internship is administered through the C&BA Office of Student Services.
+Students can apply a maximum of 3 credits of MKT 492 toward their degree.